Why am I hearing so much about “prehab”?

 What happens in “prehab”?

 Assuming you have enough planning time, your pre-surgical rehabilitation sessions would start about six weeks before your operation, depending on what your doctor advises.
-We’ll also help you evaluate your goals and your concerns.
+Our physical therapist will also help you evaluate your goals and your concerns.
 (Many patients worry about climbing stairs after surgery, for example, or even that first walk to the hospital bathroom.)

 During your sessions, you’ll be working on building your overall strength and endurance, so your body bounces back from the surgical trauma.
 In addition, your physical therapist will help structure a plan that meets the challenges of your particular surgery, such as building upper body strength if you’re going to be getting around on crutches.